Battle of Hodeidah: June: Initial advances

 Houthis claimed to have fired a missile at the Saudi Aramco oil facilities in 'Asir in southwestern Saudi Arabia.

-Multiple news agencies reported that the coalition captured large areas of Al Hudaydah airport.
+Multiple news agencies reported that the coalition captured large areas of Hodeidah airport.
 However Almasirah, pro-Houthi news agency, wrote that numerous attempts by the coalition to take over the airport failed despite mobilization of all the coalition soldiers.
-Almasirah also reported destruction of all buildings inside the Al Hudaydah airport as a result of coalition's heavy aerial bombings and claimed several "heroic" victories by the pro-Houthi army, citing their advance preparations and intelligence work before the start of the war for their success and citing the destruction of 20 coalition armored vehicles and capture of another 10.
+Almasirah also reported destruction of all buildings inside the Hodeidah airport as a result of coalition's heavy aerial bombings and claimed several "heroic" victories by the pro-Houthi army, citing their advance preparations and intelligence work before the start of the war for their success and citing the destruction of 20 coalition armored vehicles and capture of another 10.

-Almasirah also reported death of 6 Yemeni civilians including 4 women as a result of coalition on aerial bombings on Al Hudaydah.
+Almasirah also reported death of 6 Yemeni civilians including 4 women as a result of coalition on aerial bombings on Hodeidah.
 A claim that was denied by coalition Colonel Turki Al-Malki citing that there were no civilian casualties on the coalition advance on the airport.
-The coalition accused pro-Houthi militants of breaking international law and placing tanks inside residential areas of Al Hudaydah.
+The coalition accused pro-Houthi militants of breaking international law and placing tanks inside residential areas of Hodeidah.